xsf/xmpp.org/content/blog/newsletter/2025-10-05-newsletter.md

 This is a community effort, and we would like to thank translators for their contributions.
 Volunteers and more languages are welcome!
 Translations of the XMPP Newsletter will be released here (with some delay):

 - English (original): [xmpp.org](/categories/newsletter/)
-  - General contributors: *Adrien Bourmault (neox), Alexander "PapaTutuWawa", Arne, Badri Sunderarajan, Benson Muite, cal0pteryx, emus, Federico, Gonzalo Raúl Nemmi, Jonas Stein, Kris "poVoq", Licaon_Kter, Ludovic Bocquet, Mario Sabatino, melvo, MSavoritias (fae,ve), nicola, Schimon Zachary, Simone Canaletti, singpolyma, XSF iTeam*
+  - This month's contributors: *emus, cal0pteryx, Gonzalo Raúl Nemmi, Ludovic Bocquet, Kris "poVoq", Badri Sunderarajan, XSF iTeam*
 - French: [jabberfr.org](https://news.jabberfr.org/category/newsletter/) and [linuxfr.org](https://linuxfr.org/tags/xmpp/public)
   - Translators: *Adrien Bourmault (neox), alkino, anubis, Arkem, Benoît Sibaud, mathieui, nyco, Pierre Jarillon, Ppjet6, Ysabeau*
 - German: [xmpp.org](/categories/newsletter/)